 One of the best ways to uncover our shadow aspects to be healed is to use other people as our mirror.

 Here’s how to turn irritations into gold for your personal evolution.
-You can grab the worksheet for this process here.

 5 Steps to Grow from People who Bother You

 - Think of someone who annoys you, bothers you and/or gets under your skin.

 - What are the personality traits that that person has that bothers you?

 - For each trait you listed, imagine another person you don’t know who has that trait, and ask yourself, what is this person really good at because of this trait?
 Identify the strength(s) associated with each annoying trait listed in step 2.